CCMS-UCSD/CCMS-Integration-Tests/README.md

 ## Manually Running API/Selenium Tests

 To manually run these tests, we will be using nose2.
+You will have to either:

+1. Create a Makefile.credentials file that includes CCMS_TESTUSER_USERNAME and CCMS_TESTUSER_PASSWORD
-You will have to explicitly set the CCMS_TESTUSER_PASSWORD environment variables.
+2. Explicitly set the CCMS_TESTUSER_USERNAME and CCMS_TESTUSER_PASSWORD environment variables.

 We will use the act program found [here](https://github.com/nektos/act).

 Now we can simulate actions in github that will force the running of these actions:

 ```
 make test-push
 ```

+This will run most of the tests including all the workflow tests.

 ```
 make test-schedule